 Students must obtain consent of the biotechnology program coordinator before enrolling in the certificate curriculum.
 To enter directly into the certificate curriculum, students must have met the prerequisites for the biotechnology courses.

-- Independently complete basic laboratory tasks common to biotechnology such as documentation, pipetting, buffer preparation, dilutions, and gel electrophoresis.
+- Independently and in teams, complete basic laboratory tasks common to biotechnology such as documentation, pipetting, buffer preparation, dilutions, and gel electrophoresis.

 - Define and explain the basic principles, concepts, and techniques of biotechnology.